SAP-archive/BUILD/Contributing.md

 ##<a name="Using The Issue Tracker"></a> Using Issue Tracker

 Please review our our [Communications Guidelines](https://github.wdf.sap.corp/Norman/Norman/blob/master/Communication%20Guidelines.md) document before posting on the Issue Tracker.
-You can use the Issee Tracker of the relevant sub-project to do the following:
+You can use the Issue Tracker of the relevant sub-project to do the following:

 + <a href="#Ask Questions Using Issue Tracker"> Ask Questions</a>